zhao-shihan/RGB/README.md

 ### About SIMD

 SIMD support is enabled and auto-detected at runtime, by probing the host CPU features.

-Supported instruction sets includes x86-64-v3 (up to AVX2, AVX, FMA, etc., binaries in /opt/x86-64-v3) and x86-64-v2 (up to SSE4.2, SSSE3, SSE3, etc., binaries in /opt/x86-64-v2).
+Supported x86_64 ABI includes x86-64-v4 (up to AVX512F, etc., binaries in /opt/x86-64-v4) and x86-64-v3 (up to AVX2, AVX, FMA, etc., binaries in /opt/x86-64-v3).

 It will automatically choose the most advanced instruction sets available on your machine.
-Almost all x86 machines produced after 2010 supports x86-64-v2.
+Almost all x86 machines produced after 2012 supports x86-64-v3.
+Ancient machines are not supported.

 ## How to build and push